JustinInCoding/BullseyeSwiftUI/README.md

 - Use ForEach to add Ring on the background view
 - Use radial gradient to add ring effect on background
 - Use shadow modifier to modify the alert view
+- combine withAnimation and transition to do the animation and make the app delightful
+- use zIndex to fix bugs of apple not work on animation in 0 zIndex

 ## Features
 List the ready features here: